Sage/streamlinejs/FAQ.md

 ### It does not work and I'm not even getting an exception.
 What's going on?

-You probably called a buggy asynchronous functions and you did not pass `_`.
+You probably called a buggy asynchronous function and you did not pass `_`.
 For example:

 ``` javascript
 function buggy(_) { undefined.toString(); }